-While recent years have seen changing trends in education, demand for two particular skills seems to be on the rise.
+While recent years have seen changing trends in education, demand for two particular skills seems to be on the rise: adaptability and critical thinking.

 As technology continues to evolve at exponential speed, a significant skill will be adaptation—essentially, the ability to unlearn and relearn as certain applications evolve and others become obsolete.
 Mid-career individuals will be expected to keep up as technology evolves, and new workers will be sought out wherever they can be found.

 The business world today has a severe shortage of blockchain engineers, as well as engineers and developers with the ability to integrate tech components such as AI, machine learning, and big data.
 Adaptability will allow us to survive these technological evolutions.

 Critical thinking will almost certainly be one of the most sought-after skill sets.
 Rapid transformation is expected to create more free time, bring universal basic income, and put more of a focus on ethical leadership and decision-making skills.
 In hiring practices, age will be eliminated as a factor, along with other formal criteria—whoever is capable of doing a job will be asked to do it.
 Without critical thinking, ethics, decision-making, and leadership will be difficult to implement.

 Sweden’s economy has enjoyed a much-needed boost through refugees.
 According to a recent study published in Science Advances, the overall strength and sustainability of the country’s economy improved while unemployment rates dropped.
 The bottom line?
 Immigrants and refugees are essential for economic growth.